awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-cookbooks-create-stack.md

 # Step 2: Create the Stack and its Components<a name="gettingstarted-cookbooks-create-stack"></a>

 Create an AWS OpsWorks Stacks stack and its components, which include a layer and an instance\.
-In later steps, you will upload your cookbook to the instance and then run the cookbook's recipes on that instance\.
+In later steps, you upload your cookbook to the instance and then run the cookbook's recipes on that instance\.

 **To create the stack**